PollenDeFi/pollen-subgraph-v3/README.md

 ### Development

-- Run the `npm run prepare:[network]` to prepare yaml file from template.yaml and network specific data.
+- Run `npm run prepare:[network]` to prepare yaml file from template.yaml and network specific data.
-- Run the `npm run codegen` command to prepare the TypeScript sources for the GraphQL (generated/schema) and the ABIs (generated/[ABI]/\*)
+- Run `npm run codegen` to prepare the TypeScript sources for the GraphQL (generated/schema) and the ABIs (generated/[ABI]/\*)
-- [Optional] run the `npm run build` command to build the subgraph.
+- [Optional] run `npm run build` to build the subgraph.
 Can be used to check compile errors before deploying.

 ### Deploy